 If you have a segment you want to reuse and modify, you can copy or duplicate it.
 Navigate to the existing segment in a dropdown menu or the Segments page, and select the copy icon next to it.
 A new segment named "Copy of..." with the same rules and visibility set to Only Me is created.

 I deleted a metadata field.
 What happens to the segment that's applied to a guide?

-A deleted metadata field is removed from the Data Mappings page.
-If that field is used in a segment, it's removed.
-This makes the existing segment invalid and any guide using that segment no longer displays.
+If a metadata field is deleted on the Data Mappings page and that field is used in a segment, it's removed from the segment.
+This makes the existing segment invalid, and any guide using that segment no longer displays.